-The rewards from most inputs follow a pattern of marginal returns: the 100th person working on something typically has a much larger marginal impact than the 10,000th, for example.
+In general, the rewards from most inputs follow a pattern of marginal returns: the 100th person working on something typically has a much larger marginal impact than the 10,000th, for example.
 It seems in general that there are potentially massive differences, 100x or more, between the altruistic-impact of one career versus another.

 For example, here’s the difference in effectiveness for five different strategies of reducing HIV/AIDS spread: